leouieda/2020-07-01-kiel/content.md

 * Good software gets **used**
 * Used software generates citations and collaborations
 * Potential impact of software is huge
-* It's never too late to start
+* It's not too late to start
-* ...until it is

 </div>
 </div>